lpsinger/userguide/capabilities.rst

 defined for
 :math:`(m_1 \geq m_2) \cap ((m_1 \leq 60 M_\odot) \cup (m_2 \geq 2.5 M_\odot))`.
 The two figures below show the 1D and joint 2D component mass distributions.
+We note that the axes in the figures below are approximate.

 .. plot::
    :context: reset